 Where the design community meets.

-Paris, France UX Designer Joined about 6 years ago
+Paris, France UX Designer Joined over 6 years ago

 And here we go again.
 A rare, quality piece of content appears on DN and the first comment disparages a design critique as having "first world problems".

 I wonder why no one posts here anymore...

 I'm glad this is being discussed, I'm in a similar situation.
 I'm not yet a senior, but I have pretty much 0 desire to manage other people and would like to remain focused on UX tasks or strategy, but I feel like the only way to "move up" is to lean into leading a team of designers.